 Established incumbents are also getting more involved in the start-ups community as they realise working with start-ups - be it in an investment or partnership model - is an effective way to keep up with proptech developments.
-In May 2016, Singaporean leading property developer CapitaLand, announced it would set up a US\$110 million start-up fund98.
+In May, 2016, Singaporean leading property developer CapitaLand, announced to set up a S\$15 million (~US\$ 11 million) start-up fund62.
 In 2016, real estate company Savills invested in the pre-Series A round of Pegaxis, a Singaporean start-up offering an online marketplace connecting property managers and services providers and an online suite of tools for managers to track procurement activities.

 JLL has implemented a number of initiatives to foster proptech regionally.
 The company was the main sponsor of the region's first proptech hackathon in August 2017, Hood Disrupt.
-JLL also launched an Indian technology venture in 2016, which has already invested in Foyr.com specialising in virtual reality and augmented reality to facilitate interiors customisation.
-The company also launched a new global business unit, JLL Spark, which will identify and deliver new technology-driven real estate service offerings and is helmed by two former Silicon Valley veterans99.
+JLL also launched an Indian technology venture in 2016, which has already invested in Foyr.com specialising in virtual reality and augmented reality to facilitate interiors' customisation, the company also launched a new global business unit, JLL Spark, which will identify and deliver new technology-driven real estate service offerings and is helmed by two former Silicon Valley veterans63.